Award-winning actress, bestselling author of My Life So Far, and fitness expert

 About Jane Fonda

-Jane Fonda’s work on stage and screen has earned numerous nominations and awards, including Oscars (Best Actress in 1971 for Klute and in 1978 for Coming Home) and an Emmy for her performance in The Dollmaker.
+Jane Fonda’s work on stage and screen has earned her two Academy Awards® (Best Actress in 1971 for Klute and in 1978 for Coming Home), three Golden Globes®, an Emmy for her performance in The Dollmaker, and a Tony Award nomination for her role in Moisés Kaufman’s 33 Variations, on Broadway.
 Along with starring roles in dozens of highly acclaimed productions, Fonda also took on responsibilities as a film and television producer.
-In 2007 Fonda received an Honorary Palme d’Or from the Cannes Film Festival, one of only three people ever to be granted this honor until then.
-In 2014, she received American Film Institute’s highest honor, the Life Achievement Award.
-She currently starring alongside Lily Tomlin in Netflix’s critically-acclaimed Grace and Frankie.
+In 2007, Fonda received an Honorary Palme d’Or from the Cannes Film Festival— one of only three people ever to be granted this honor until then—and was the 2014 recipient of the American Film Institute’s Life Achievement Award.

 Fonda revolutionized the fitness industry with the release of Jane Fonda’s Workout in 1982.
 She followed with the production of 23 home exercise videos, 13 audio recordings, and five books – selling 17 million copies all together.
 In May 2005, Random House published Fonda’s memoir, My Life So Far, which immediately went to #1 on The New York Times bestseller list.
 That same spring, Monster-in-Law, her first film in 15 years, also became the #1 box office hit making Fonda the first person to simultaneously have a #1 book and #1 movie.
 Her book Prime Time, released in 2011, offers a comprehensive guide to living life to the fullest, particularly beyond middle age.
 Her new book, Being A Teen, is an all-encompassing guide to adolescence, and provides advice to teenagers (and their parents) on health, identity, relationships, sex, and more.